 Online businesses that focus on home decor and fashion specifically will be able to improve the shopping experience by embracing augmented reality (AR).
 In short, with augmented reality (AR) customers can, for example, see how they will look in a specific outfit or how a furniture item will fit in with their living room.
 This way, customers will be able to get a much better idea of the products while browsing online.

 Not only will it help improve the overall customer experience, but also engagement.
 According to Retail Brew, shoppers engage with 3D images of products almost 50% more than static images.

 At the beginning of 2022, more than a third of people in the US owned a smart speaker, according to online data shared by Insider Intelligence.
 Statista estimates this at 60% of US households and it’s expected to increase to 75% by 2025.
 As a result, increasingly more people will use voice search for online shopping too with voice commerce sales expected to exceed $30 billion by 2024 based on the data from The Future of Commerce and Customer Engagement.

 This will have an impact on the content and keywords that eCommerce stores should use.
 To optimize your site for voice search, you can, for example, use long, conversational keywords, question-type keywords, and natural language.

 With regards to content, solution-focused content will be more in demand.
 Most of the time, we quickly use a voice search to get an answer for a question.
 So, the most effective content will answer questions about your products that your customers will ask by means of a voice search.

 When working with an influencer, the objective should be to create anything that your target audience will find valuable.
-So, think broader than just advertisements!
+So, in 2023 and beyond, think broader than just advertisements!